Fish Soup: Healthy and Wholesome

 There seems to be a turmeric fad lately, so this is an ingredient that shouldn’t be hard to find.
 If it is hard to find fresh turmeric, turmeric powder can be used instead.
 There’s no preference really, it’s just there for colouring and health purposes.
 It doesn’t affect the flavour as much as galangal, whose fresh whole form (or brined form) is a necessity to cut the fishy taste of the catfish which will be used for this recipe.

-For this Cambodian Hot and Sour Coconut soup recipe, we will be using Thai eggplants, long beans and catfish.
+For this Cambodian Hot and Sour Coconut Fish Soup recipe, we will be using Thai eggplants, long beans and catfish.
 Thai eggplant is a very common food ingredient in Cambodia.
 Usually the size of a golf ball or smaller, mostly round, they range in colour from all green to green with stripes and a few streaks of purple or yellow.
 Unlike the larger oblong eggplants, Thai eggplants are crunchy but tender on the outside, with a mild flavour and a tiny hint of delicate bitterness on the inside.
 Which is why they are mostly enjoyed raw (and unskinned) in the Cambodian household, usually served with a dipping sauce made from fish such as tirk kroeung or prahok ktiss which is a dipping sauce made from pork and coconut milk.

 When eaten raw, Thai eggplants are better in its immature state, so look for smaller/younger ones that are glossy and colourful.
 When eaten raw, their scent is also very mild and neutral, however, when cooked, they develop an earthy aromatic scent.
 When overly mature, the flesh is more bitter and stringy, especially their seeds.
 Yes, they have seed.
 And due to this, they are actually classified as fruits even though many consider them as a vegetable (me included).